-- The bund must be at least 100 mm high and 300mm wide, so that it can contain liquids - The concrete bunded area should be as wide as the sprayer plus 2m, and as long as the sprayer plus 1.5m.
-You can tailor the area of the pad to your specific requirements - The bunded concrete slab must contain a slotted-cover type drain connected to a silt trap with a removable cover that has a nominal capacity of 250mm below the inlet - Alternatively, lay the concrete so it is sloping 4 ways to a drain in the centre of the slab the drain should have a silt trap within it - Direct the drain containing the silt trap to a tank or chamber (no larger than 1500 litres) from which pesticide washings can be pumped and disposed of - The holding tank must be made from seamless polyethylene, glass-reinforced plastic (GRP) or pre-cast concrete - If there is no roof or cover, the holding tank should be sized according to local rainfall and the area of concrete pad - The whole structure must be impermeable - Inspect the concrete slab and bund regularly and repair any damage or deterioration.
-The pumps will also need to be checked regularly to make sure they are operating properly - Construction of a pesticide sprayer loading or washdown area, for crop sprayers will require arrangements to be made for the disposal of washings and/or drainage water either by a specialist waste removal contractor or through treatment in a biobed, biofilter - If coupled to a biobed or biofilter, the pesticide washings from the loading and washdown area collected in the holding tank should be pumped before the tank reaches capacity using a pump float switch.
+- The bunded concrete slab must contain a slotted-cover type drain connected to a silt trap with a removable cover that has a nominal capacity of 250mm below the inlet - Alternatively, lay the concrete so it is sloping 4 ways to a drain in the centre of the slab - the drain should have a silt trap within it - Direct the drain containing the silt trap to a tank or chamber (no larger than 1500 litres) from which pesticide washings can be pumped and disposed of - The holding tank must be made from seamless polyethylene, glass-reinforced plastic (GRP) or pre-cast concrete - If there is no roof or cover, the holding tank should be sized according to local rainfall and the area of concrete pad - The whole structure must be impermeable

-We reserve the right to amend the Terms and Conditions for this item to a 10-year agreement.
+- Inspect the concrete slab and bund regularly and repair any damage or deterioration.
+The pumps will also need to be checked regularly to make sure they are operating properly

+- or washdown area, for crop sprayers will require arrangements to be made for the disposal of washings and/or drainage water either by a specialist waste removal contractor or through treatment in a biobed, bunded biofilter

+- You should state on your application how you intend to dispose of any pesticide washings, if not also selecting a biobed or biofilter

+- If coupled to a biobed or biofilter, the

+pesticide washings from the loading and

+washdown area collected in the holding

+tank should be pumped before the tank

+reaches capacity using a pump float switch.

 This will be highlighted in the agreement if your grant application is successful and you decide to proceed.